 An exploration of early childhood curriculum, with a particular focus on Te Whāriki, the early childhood curriculum framework.

-This course provides students with an introduction to the New Zealand early childhood
+This paper provides students with an introduction to the New Zealand early childhood

 ideological, theoretical and cultural contexts.
 It will also allow students to gain

 both content and pedagogical content knowledge of ICT (Information Communication Technology),

 This introduction provides a foundation for two future courses: Weaving Curriculum (EDCR 201) and Living Curriculum (EDCR 301), which will deepen students' knowledge and understandings of the implementation of the early childhood curriculum.

 |Teaching period(s)||First Semester, First Semester|

 - Limited to